derhansen/derhansen.github.io/_posts/2024-07-26-tobserver-typo3-monitoring-shutting-down.md

 ### The evolution of tObserver

-Back in 2015 I was working for a company who provided TYPO3 website development and hosting.
+Back in 2015 I was working for a company which provided TYPO3 website development and hosting.
 We had to manage hundreds of TYPO3 websites and with each TYPO3 core or extension security update, we had to identify, which of our managed TYPO3 websites did use the affected TYPO3 core version or extension, so we could install the security updates.
 This demand led to the idea of tObserver.